Azure/AppConfiguration/releaseNotes/PythonFeatureManagement.md

 [Source code][source_code] | [Samples][samples]

-## 1.0.0b1 - May 22, 2024
+## 1.0.0b1 - May 24, 2024

+### Enhancement

-Initial Beta Release of the Feature Management for Python
+Initial release of the feature management support for Python.

-### New Features

-* Loading of feature flags from a file, see [feature management schema].
+* Loading of feature flags from a dictionary.
-* Loading of feature flags from Azure App Configuration provider.
+* Support for basic feature flags with boolean states.
-* Checking if a feature is enabled.
-* Default feature filters: TimeWindowFilter, TargetingFilter.
+* Support for feature filters including built-in filters `TimeWindowFilter` and `TargetingFilter`.
 * Custom feature filters.

 [samples]: https://github.com/microsoft/FeatureManagement-Python/tree/main/samples